DHSZ/house-programming-2019/task3-art.md

 ## Bonus - Save the art!

-Bonus points are available if you are able to save the created ASCII images as a .txt file
+Bonus points are available if your code automatically saves the created ASCII images as a .txt file